Representation After A Loved One Wandered Off From A Professional Care Facility

-If you have an elderly loved one with dementia, Alzheimer’s or another cognitive disorder, you’ve likely had to face the difficult decision of placing them in a specialized care facility.
+If you have an elderly loved one with dementia, Alzheimer’s disease or another cognitive disorder, you’ve likely had to face the difficult decision of placing them in a specialized care facility.
 They’re supposed to be safe in their new environment.
 They’re supposed to be monitored and supervised so they can’t inadvertently hurt themselves.
 That’s why you sent them there in the first place.

 Keeping Wander-Risk Patients Safe